Dodo Payments MCP server

 Available Tools

-The MCP server provides tools for various payment resources including:
+The MCP server provides tools for various payment processing functions grouped by resource:

 Payments